BlaineDev/431-2020/classes/class26/README.md

 1. Project B Presentations [are now scheduled](https://github.com/THOMASELOVE/431-2020/blob/master/projects/projectB/presentation_schedule.md).
   - If you have a scheduled Zoom meeting that is [listed there](https://github.com/THOMASELOVE/431-2020/blob/master/projects/projectB/presentation_schedule.md) as not yet confirmed, please respond to my email sent on 2021-12-01 to confirm your spot.
+  - The Canvas link to submit Project B materials went live today.
+Everything must be in at that link by noon on 2020-12-10.

 ## To Appear